1008610506/swift-algorithm-club/Why Algorithms.markdown

 Often it was a matter of speed: I just couldn't make the program go fast enough.
 Thinking back on this now, I had chosen the wrong algorithms for these problems.
 If I had known more about the difference between **O(n)** and **O(n^2)**, then maybe I would have had better luck.

-Naive brute-force solutions work fine for small amounts of data, but sometimes you need to deal with lots of data.
+brute-force solutions work fine for small amounts of data, but sometimes you need to deal with lots of data.
 And then you need smarter algorithms.

 There were also times I wasn't able to solve my programming problems at all, not even slowly.
 I simply didn't know where to begin.
 Understanding a bit of algorithm theory gives you various tactics you can try.